 The term “Andon” comes from the Japanese word for the paper lantern.

 The Japanese call their form of quality control the “Andon” system.
 Andon means “guiding light,” which they use to acknowledge that jobs are done without interruption.

-What is Andon Cord ticket?
+What is Andon Cord Ticket?

 It is a document used to track and communicate issues with a product.
 The ticket includes information about the product defect, such as the product ASIN and details about the problem.
 The ticket also provides information about the distributor responsible for fixing the problem.

-Andon cords are essential in any manufacturing or production line.
+Andon cords are essential in any manufacturing line or production line.
 They allow employees to raise concerns about quality or safety issues and help supervisors quickly identify and address problems.

 Many organizations implemented its concept to prevent errors and help continuously improve any process.
 For example, Amazon has implemented its idea in its customer service to minimize faults and improve quality.